What happens when you don’t do your research:

 By the way, we had to eat the cost of our hotel room near the Joburg airport because of the extra night spent in Zurich.
 This also meant we had to drive to Kruger on the morning of our arrival instead of getting to rest up from our flight(s).
 Luckily, my husband had slept well everywhere (transit hotel and airplanes), which was a good thing because our “4 – 5 hour” drive to Kruger did not go as planned!

-Lesson Learned – You MUST have copies of your children’s birth certificates along with their passports!
+Lesson Learned – You MUST have certified copies of your children’s birth certificates along with their passports!